-ASA Top Legislative and Regulatory Priorities (March 2014)
+ASA Top Legislative and Regulatory Priorities (December 2014)

-Risk Management and Farm Policy
+Risk Management and Farm Policy (Agriculture Committees & USDA)

 - Challenge trade restrictions to U.S. soy resulting from the EU’s Renewable Energy Directive.

 - Pass Trade Promotion Authority (TPA) to allow the United States to conclude new trade agreements.

 - Improve the timeliness and predictability of regulatory approvals for new biotech traits by China, the EU, and other major markets; pursue low-level presence policies domestically and internationally.

 - Establish a 2014-2015 RFS Final Rule with biodiesel volumes at or above 1.7 billion gallons (EPA)

 - Prevent legislative efforts to repeal or reduce the RFS for biodiesel (Senate Environment & Public Works, House Energy & Commerce)

 - Extend the biodiesel tax incentive for 2015 and beyond (Senate Finance, House Ways & Means).